 Prep you stuff first, if possible.
 Punch it out, make sure everything is glued down tight.
-If you’ve got time, run you hand over it and see if any of it peels up.
+If you’ve got time, run your hand over it and see if any of it peels up.

 Dry paint (and glue).
 Please.
 Please.
-Fully dried adhesive is more likely to stay put.
-Also note that you can use things like a hairdryer or even a low oven to speed this up.
+A fully dried adhesive is more likely to stay put.
+Also, note that you can use things like a hair dryer or even a low oven to speed this up.
 Most paper will ignite somewhere between 400-500f but can scorch lower.
 (The machine gets _hot_ which is why things can burn if they wander out of the plastic “safe zone”.)

-Running quite a few things though at once?
+Running quite a few things through at once?
 Try and line things up with the lines on the plate.
-It’s not critical, but if all your bits are in line, cutting out your will be so much easier.
+It’s not critical, but if all your bits are in line, cutting out will be so much easier.
 Especially if you’re just doing square sheets!

 I recommend stopping a few seconds after the first set goes under the rollers.
 This will ensure your pieces have a good seal, and you can take as much time as needed to set up your next set of items.
 More time, yes, but less wasted plastic!
 Don’t stop in the middle of something, if you can at all avoid it, though.
 It causes a line, and in some cases, even burn.